Physical Review Letters

 The spatiotemporal self-organization of viscoresistive magnetohydrodynamics in a toroidal geometry is studied.
 Curl-free toroidal magnetic and electric fields are imposed.
 It is observed in our simulations that a flow is generated, which evolves from dominantly poloidal to toroidal when the Lundquist numbers are increased.
 It is shown that this toroidal organization of the flow is consistent with the tendency of the velocity field to align with the magnetic field.
 Up-down asymmetry of the geometry causes the generation of a nonzero toroidal angular momentum.

 Morales, Jorge A.; Bos, Wouter J. T. T.; Schneider, Kai; and Montgomery, David C., "Intrinsic Rotation of Toroidally Confined Magnetohydrodynamics" (2012).
-Open Dartmouth: Faculty Open Access Scholarship.
+Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
 2003.